microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 ---------------------------------------

-Data is sent as a payload from the IoT sensors to the Microshare® unpackers as raw, compressed data for efficiency.
+Data is sent as a payload from the IoT devices to the Microshare® unpackers as raw, compressed data for efficiency.
 The data is then transformed and enriched by the Microshare® unpacker into comprehensible information using one of our canonical json formats.
 This process ensures that the data can be analyzed consistently regardless of device vendor or the network used to transmit.
 The final format is referred to as unpacked data.

 This guide will provide details on the processes involved in collecting the raw data and decompressing it into unpacked data. **Please note that the information supplied may differ slightly to that required for your network server, as details differ from server to server.**